hammerlab/ketrew/README.md

-by default this will configure Ketrew in `$HOME/.ketrew/` with a client/server mode **not** using TLS on port `8756` (see `ketrew init --help` you can even ask it to generated self-signed TLS certificates).
+by default this will configure Ketrew in `$HOME/.ketrew/` with a client/server mode **not** using TLS on port `8756` (see `ketrew init --help` you can even ask it to generate self-signed TLS certificates).
 See also the [documentation](src/doc/The_Configuration_File.md) on the configuration file learn how to tweak it.